BasicWolf/archived-kaylee/doc/tutorial/client_side.rst

 Step 3: Client-Side Code
 ========================

-As you may already know, that the client-side of Kaylee is written in `CoffeeScript <http://coffeescript.org/>`_.
+As you may already know, the client-side of Kaylee is written in `CoffeeScript <http://coffeescript.org/>`_.
 But there is nothing that prevents you from writing the project in pure JavaScript!
 Yet, for simplicity and clarity we are going to use CoffeeScript.